code-vagabond/StudyAssist-Backend/README.md

 # StudyAssist Backend #

-StudyAssist Backend ist based on the Flask-Admin module and provides the application with a module database.
-The examination office can login to modify and publish module information.
+StudyAssist Backend ist based on the Flask-Admin module and provides the application with basic admin functionalities.
+The examination office can login as admin to modify and publish module information.
 Student can use the HRZ-Account to login and track their progress.

 Later on function to fetch module informations will be implemented.